 BGA accreditation criteria are used as a benchmark for assessing the overall quality of an institution.
 BGA accreditation recognises the need to compare international standards while taking into consideration local legislative and cultural differences.
 Where the institution and its programmes are of genuine international quality, with career outcomes demonstrably equivalent to those seen at other accredited institutions, the BGA Accreditation Board (BAB) may apply compassionate consideration in awarding accreditation on a case-by-case basis.

-The criteria used for BGA accreditation are based upon the BGA Charter, and outline the standards that institutions are expected to meet, in order to be awarded accredited status by BGA.
+The business school accreditation criteria are based upon the BGA Charter, and outline the standards that institutions are expected to meet, in order to be awarded accredited status by BGA.
 The criteria will be used to inform recommendations of accreditation by the peer review team (PRT), and the award of accreditation by the BAB.
-They are intended to be used in a holistic way to assess the overall quality and values of an institution, rather than adopting a tick-box approach.
+They are intended to be used holistically to assess the overall quality and values of an institution, rather than adopting a tick-box approach.

 BGA believes that institutions should demonstrate best industry practice and understand changing trends to

 innovate and continuously meet market demands.
 The BGA accreditation process reflects this commitment to

 fostering innovation and challenges institutions to continuously perform at the highest level.

 The business education accreditation process provides stakeholders (such as potential students and employers) with a quality indicator so that they can make informed choices and decisions.
 BGA represents its stakeholders by ensuring that BGA only accredits institutions that demonstrate current best practices in business and management education.
 This includes a clear grasp on responsible management impact, coverage of relevant syllabus topics, and a provision of support for students and alumni which enhance the overall learning experience.